miscavel/ht_module_federation/ARCHITECTURE_COMPARISON.md

 **Why "Combinator" fails for this scenario:**
 1.  **The "Diamond Dependency" Hell**: If ASRS depends on WMS, and both depend on Core, you risk bundling two versions of Core if versions drift.
 This causes "Singleton" errors (e.g., React Hooks failures).
 2.  **The "Native Plugin" Trap**: If you have 3 different Combinator Apps, you have 3 different Native Projects (Android/iOS).
-Adding a camera plugin requires updating native code in 3 repositories.
+Adding a new plugin requires updating native code in 3 repositories.
 With Module Federation, you only have **one** Native App (Core).

 ### 5. Concrete Scenarios